GACOR4D

 Less Common Risks

-In rare cases, Xeomin can cause more serious side effects.
+In rare cases, German-formulated botulinum toxin type A can cause more serious side effects.
 These could include muscle weakness in untreated areas or assymetry.
 It's important to emphasize that these serious side effects are extremely rare and typically occur when the treatment is not administered correctly.

 Botox Treatment?